trustedci/OSCRP/OSCRP.md

 Sean Peisert and Michael Dopheide's work on this effort was supported by the Director, Office of Science, Office of Advanced Scientific Computing Research, of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231.

+This research was carried out in collaboration with the National Resource for Translational and Developmental Proteomics under Grant P41 GM108569 from the National Institute of General Medical Sciences, National Institutes of Health.

 TODO: Add thank you to presenters.

 Any opinions, findings, conclusions, or recommendations contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of any of the sponsors of this work, employers of the authors, or any other organization.